 If your problem is not listed above, then, to make troubleshooting faster, please turn on your Debug Log, (see below) and when contacting support please attach a copy of the debug information.

 Debug Information (Debug log)

-To turn on the output of debug information, turn Other -Debug log messages in the Preferences to 'All'.
+To turn on the output of debug information, turn Other - Debug log messages in the Preferences to 'All', Save Debug log to file: Yes, remove on quit and restart the application.